caposcar1998/tec-ride/README.md

 ## Testing truffle

+Truffle will create the testing of your solidity files for your, truffle will run automatic unit test in all your methods

 0. Start Ganache in port 7545

 1. Run

+        truffle test

+If you want to test manually you can start the CLI on any console

+0. On the console run

+```
 truffle console

-2. On the console run

-```
 let x = await MetaCoin.deployed()
 x
 x.sendCoin("0x3755a97396F60aE56E1b57Ee119745a59fD44923", 10, {from: "0xcC9ef1Fb124C0105Ecd91Ec87F3a8747b1d71F12"})